FACULTY SENATE MISSISSIPPI UNIVERSITY FOR WOMEN (MUW)

 SECTION 2.
 COLLEGE REPRESENTATION

-Representation for each College is as follows: one senator per 10 faculty members or any part thereof.
-Each College is guaranteed one senator.
-It is a requirement of each College to implement appropriate membership rotation throughout the departments.
+Representation for each College is as follows: Each Department, except where the number of faculty does not allow, is guaranteed one senator.
+In the event a department does not have a qualified candidate, a faculty member from the same college will be elected to represent that department.
 The Chief Academic Officer (CAO) will determine the number of full-time teaching faculty prior to each election.

 SECTION 3.
 ELECTION PROCEDURES

-A. A meeting of the full-time faculty in each College will be held by April 15 of each year to elect senators to fill any existing vacancy.
+- Full-time faculty in each College will hold an election by March 31 of each year to elect senators to fill any existing vacancy.

-C. Within 3 working days after the election the results will be reported to the newly elected Senate member, the College Dean, the President of the Faculty Senate, and the CAO.
+- Within 5 working days after the election the results will be reported to the newly elected Senate member and the President of the Faculty Senate.
+The outgoing President of the Faculty Senate will notify the CAO of the new slate of officers, and the names of the next academic year’s Senators.

 SECTION 4.
 TERM OF SERVICE